tanush-g/Brain/README.md

 5. **Model Evaluation**: Splitting the dataset into training and testing sets, evaluating model performance using accuracy, precision, recall, F1-score, and confusion matrix.
 6. **Deployment**: Creating a user-friendly interface for uploading MRI images and receiving classification results.
 7. **Documentation**: Documenting the development process, including data processing, model building, and evaluation.

+## About the Dataset

+This dataset is a compilation of two primary datasets: figshare and Br35H.
+The dataset comprises a total of `7023` human **brain MRI images**, categorized into four distinct classes.
+The dataset focuses on brain tumors and their classification.
+The four classes are as follows:

+- **Glioma**: Cancerous brain tumors in glial cells.
+- **Meningioma**: Non-cancerous tumors originating from the meninges.
+- **No Tumor**: Normal brain scans without detectable tumors.
+- **Pituitary**: Tumors affecting the pituitary gland, which can be cancerous or non-cancerous.

+The "No Tumor" class images were obtained from the `Br35H dataset`.

+The data link and complete description here [`Brain Tumor Data on Kaggle`](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset)

 ## Methodology